NickvanDyke/Sia-Android/README.md

 # Acknowledgements
 Huge thanks to [SiaPulse](http://siapulse.com) for a donation that made the time spent on this many times more possible.

+[your-mirror](https://github.com/your-mirror) for implementing list/grid toggle, multiple fiat currencies, and wallet page background graph.

 [JGall1](https://github.com/JGall1) for implementing QR code generation and scanning.

-[your-mirror](https://github.com/your-mirror) for implementing list/grid toggle.

 # Donations
 Any amount is appreciated and supports development.
 Thanks!